 Kerlin Gallery is delighted to present OK, Dublin born artist Hannah Fitz’s first solo exhibition with the gallery.
-The opening reception will take place on Thursday the 18th of April in the company of the artist.
 In OK, human scale and almost human-like sculptures occupy the gallery.
 The figures appear to be football players and there is a type of game at play…

 Fitz builds a comparable world where action is arrested, colour is drained, light and shadow have form, figures merge as though solid matter is fluid and gravity seems less in control.
 The ‘players’ perform tricks or jostle for the ball.
 One slides onto their knees, stripping off its shirt in celebration of a goal; others lounge nearby, dappled by the shade of foliage.
 Water bottles and footballs share the scene.
 In this defamiliarised sculptural landscape the life-size occupants come in and out of focus with an awkward grace.
 All are rendered in the same muted palette of off-white and mushroom grey disrupted occasionally by hand painted patterns that twist and distort form and shadows that rise up from unseen surroundings.